Author: Gaia Grant

 If HQ treats an issue as trivial when the field workers believe that same issue is important, the field workers might feel that that HQ doesn’t care, resulting in low morale.
 If HQ and the VT start to see things differently, even words can take on different meanings and be interpreted negatively.

-Leaders need to read between the lines to find out what is important for the VT and respect this.
+SOLUTION: Leaders need to read between the lines to find out what is important for the VT and respect this.

 7. Have personal and family matters been exacerbated by working away from home?